Strumenta/tylasu-tutorial/README.md

 Chances are that at some point, you have wanted to validate JSON data or ensure it contains all the information you expect.

 Some existing websites like [jsonlint] or [jsonformatter] offer you that.
 But have you ever wondered how you could build such a website?
 Of course, there are a million ways to do it.
-But choosing the right tools can make the task become easy, even fun.
+But choosing the right tools can make the task easy, even fun.

-Here at Strumenta, we build all kind of tools, and data validators are no exception.
-In this tutorial, we will show you how to leverage the power of [Tylasu], [ANTLR] and [Monaco], all open source tools, to build a friendly JSON validator website.
+Here at Strumenta, we build all kinds of tools related to languages, and data validators are no exception.
+In this tutorial, we will show you how to leverage the power of [Tylasu], [ANTLR], and [Monaco], all open-source tools, to build a friendly JSON validator website.
 Here is what it looks like:

 ![Colorized json](docs/image.png)

 You can play with it online at https://strumenta.github.io/tylasu-tutorial

 It is a website that looks and acts like an editor.
+In fact, it’s based on the Monaco editor by Microsoft.
 Whenever you type on it, it parses the code expecting some JSON.
-It displays error markers over the conflicting code, and colors each member depending on the type of its value.
+It displays error markers over incorrect code, and colors each member depending on the type of its value.

 It even has a secret feature:
 If an `"applyMonacoConfiguration": true` member is present, the code will be interpreted as Monaco configuration and applied to the editor on the spot.